Home

 You can now purchase pre-seasoned cast iron thanks to a newly developed seasoning process.

-Lodge Manufacturing, a 100 year old family-owned American business has developed a pre-seasoning process.
+Lodge Manufacturing, a 100+ year old family-owned American business and others have developed a pre-seasoning process.

 They have an electrostatic spray system that applies a vegetable oil combination deeply into the pores of the iron.